GLOBAL MARKETS-Shares, dollar rebound on new U.S.-China trade call

 By Herbert Lash

-NEW YORK, Aug 13 (Reuters) - U.S. and European stocks jumped, the dollar strengthened and bond prices rose on Tuesday on news U.S. and Chinese officials held a telephone call to discuss tariffs and planned another call in two weeks, easing concerns about the U.S.-Sino trade war.
+NEW YORK, Aug 13 (Reuters) - U.S. and European stocks jumped, the dollar strengthened and Treasury prices rose on Tuesday after the United States said it would delay tariffs on some Chinese products, easing concerns that a protracted trade war would harm global growth.

-The Trump administration will delay imposing a 10% tariff on certain Chinese products, including laptops and cell phones, that had been scheduled to start next month, the Office of the U.S. Trade Representative later said.
+The Trump administration will delay imposing a 10% tariff on certain Chinese goods, including laptops and cell phones, that had been scheduled to start next month, the Office of the U.S. Trade Representative said.

-Equity, debt and FX markets sharply reversed course minutes after Wall Street opened for trade on news from Hong Kong about a call Chinese Vice Premier Liu He held with U.S. officials, China’s Ministry of Commerce said in a statement.
+Equity, debt and currency markets sharply reversed course minutes after Wall Street opened for trade on news from Hong Kong about a call Chinese Vice Premier Liu He held with U.S. officials, according to China’s Commerce Ministry.

-Liu spoke with U.S. Trade Representative Robert Lighthizer and U.S. Treasury Secretary Steven Mnuchin on Tuesday evening, the statement said.
+Liu spoke with U.S. Trade Representative Robert Lighthizer and U.S. Treasury Secretary Steven Mnuchin on Tuesday evening, a ministry statement said.

+Shares of Apple Inc, which makes iPhones and MacBooks in China, rose almost 5%.

 “The last few weeks have been dominated by a reduced appetite in risk.
 Investor fragility and sentiment have been rattled by all of these macro events,” she said, referring to unrest in Hong Kong, Italy and the peso crash in Argentina.

-A global re-acceleration of growth should come to fruition later this year as major central banks are cutting interest rates and recent economic data has been better than where markets have been trading, Bangsund said.
+A global re-acceleration of growth should occur later this year as major central banks cut interest rates and recent economic data proves better than where markets have traded, Bangsund said.

-The benchmark S&P 500 index rose more than 1% and the Nasdaq more than 2% on the news.
-Major stock bourses in Europe also rose, with the Euro STOXX index of eurozone shares rising more than 1%.
+The benchmark S&P 500 index rose more than 1.5% and the Nasdaq almost 2% on the news.
+Major stock bourses in Europe also rose, with the Euro STOXX index of eurozone shares closing 0.92% higher.

 Yields on the benchmark U.S. 10-year Treasury notes hit session highs, while those on 30-year Treasury bonds rallied from more than three-year lows.
 Traders earlier were bracing for 30-year yields to sink to a record low below 2.08%.